MDST3704: Game and Play

 While much of the course will rely on the existing literature based around digital games, there will be opportunities for students to discuss a wide range of things we call games (including board games, card games, playground games, and sports) and even things we typically don’t (writing, politics, and tending to one’s lawn).

-Probable course texts will include The Game Design Reader, Brendan Keogh’s very new book A Play of Bodies, and Ian Bogost’s Play Anything.
+Key course textbooks will include The Game Design Reader and Colleen Macklin and John Sharp’s textbook Games, Design, & Play.
+Other likely readings we will at least excerpt include — Brendan Keogh’s very new book A Play of Bodies, and Ian Bogost’s Play Anything.
 Students who have little game play or game design experience are welcome in the course, as are students who are interested in the design of games.
 This course attempts to cover research on games and play that can be beneficial for students who are interested in understanding media as well as for those who are interested in computation and the engineering of digital games.

 If you have any questions about this or any other course (or anything else on this website), please don’t hesitate to email Dr. Duncan at his first name dot his last name [at] virginia.edu.